 - Lives for a long time in the environment and can be transmitted by contaminated shoes, clothing, bedding and litter boxes.

 How often does my adult cat need vaccination?

 Once a cat reaches the age of two years and vaccines have been administered annually up to that point in time – their vaccination schedule will undergo some slight changes.
-FVRCP vaccine will be administered every 3 years but Rabies will still continue as an annual vaccination, if your cat has an outdoor lifestyle then Leukemia will also be administered annually.
+FVRCP vaccine will be administered every three years, but Rabies will continue as an annual vaccination, if your cat has an outdoor lifestyle, then Leukemia will also be applied annually.
 (Rabies is still a required vaccination in Ontario regardless of your cat’s lifestyle).

 Are there any risks associated with vaccinations?